RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Supported-Languages.md

 ![Russian][Russian] Russian <br/>
 ![Greek][Greek] Greek <br/>

-If you want `airgeddon` in your language, contact to `airgeddon` staff following the [contributing] instructions.
+If you want to see it in your language, contact to `airgeddon` staff following the [contributing] instructions.

 [contributing]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Contributing
 <!-- Links To Images -->